Discover our

 Duration :

-This activity was designed with our partner MOBYSIA, makers of the Thymio robot.
+This activity was designed with our partner MOBYSIA, manufacturer of the Thymio robot.

 Objectives

-In this activity, we'll teach Thymio to react if something comes too close to him.
-Specifically, if its front and rear horizontal sensors detect an object, it will try to move away with its wheels.
-What's more, if he's surrounded on all sides and can't escape, he'll turn on himself.
+During this activity, we will teach Thymio to react if something gets too close to it.
+More specifically, if its front and rear horizontal sensors detect an object, it will try to move away using its wheels.
+Additionally, if it is surrounded on all sides and cannot escape, it will spin around.

 Equipment set-up